 Part B: Supporting statement

-4 Please outline the reasons and grounds for your stage 2 formal complaint:

-Disease indicate the recolution you are policies.

-Please indicate the resolution you are seeking:
+4 Please outline the reasons and grounds for your stage 2 formal complaint: Please indicate the resolution you are seeking:

-Please list all evidence in support of your complaint, which should be attached to this form as appropriate:
+Please list all evidence in support of your com aplaint, which should be attached to this form

-1.

-2.

-3.
+as appropriate: 1.
+2. 3.

-4.

-5.6.
+4.5.6.

 [Delete/expand as appropriate]

-5 I confirm that I have access to a copy of the EFIA Complaints, Enquiries & Appeals Policy arknow I can ask for clarification on the procedures at any time.
+5 I confirm that I have access to a copy of the EFIA Complaints, Enquiries & Appeals Policy and know I can ask for clarification on the procedures at any time.

 Complainant signature: Date: